LeshanDaFo/C64-Speech-Basic/README.md

 ### A BASIC EXTENSION FOR THE C64

-This basic extension is original written by
-Kristian Köhntopp & Daniel Diezemann for the Commodore C64.<br />
+This basic extension and the hardware is original developed by Kristian Köhntopp & Daniel Diezemann for the Commodore C64.<br />
 This Basic extension provides 23 new basic functions.<br />
 <br />